 November 1-30 – Holiday planning

 As the holiday season approaches, HR can stay ahead of the hustle and bustle by finalizing schedules, planning company-wide holiday events, and ensuring coverage for essential operations during holiday leave.
-This includes conducting a thorough search for all the holidays celebrated by global employees and referencing your DEI&B policies and procedures to ensure inclusivity in all your celebration plans.
+This includes conducting a thorough search for all the holidays celebrated by global team members and referencing your DEI&B policies and procedures to ensure inclusivity in all your celebration plans.

 November 11 – Veterans Day (US)